 DIFFERENCES IN THE MANAGEMENT OF LPLND BETWEEN EASTERN AND WESTERN VIEWS

-Prophylactic Management of lateral pelvic lymph nodes
+Prophylactic management of lateral pelvic lymph nodes

 The randomized controlled trial 0212 by the Japanese Clinical Oncology Group (JCOG)[9], a multicenter, non-inferiority trial, enrolled 701 patients diagnosed with lower third rectal cancer, stage II or III, without enlarged lymph nodes (short-axis diameter ≥ 10 mm on primary pelvic computed tomography (CT) or magnetic resonance imaging (MRI)].
 Patients were randomized between TME with LPLND (n = 351) and TME alone (n = 350) without neoadjuvant treatment.
 The local recurrence rate was significantly lower in the TME plus LPLND group (7.4% vs. 12.6%; P = 0.024), with no significant differences in median follow-up of 7 years in relapse-free survival and overall survival curves between both groups.
 Subgroup analysis demonstrated improved relapse-free survival in clinically stage III patients undergoing TME with LPLND compared to TME alone[10].
 These findings led the Japanese Society for Cancer of the Colon and Rectum (JSCCR) to recommend LPLND, even when lateral pelvic lymph nodes (LPLNs) with a short-axis diameter ≥ 10 mm are not detected by imaging[17].
 However, the trial did not include patients with LPLNs ≥ 10 mm on initial radiological imaging, and only 7.3% of patients in the TME + LPLND group had pathological LPLNs[11].
 Thus, these results indicate that prophylactic LPLND in patients without pathological LPLNs might be overtreatment for this patient subset.
 Additionally, this study demonstrates that the short-axis diameter (> 5 mm) of LPLNs is a predictive factor for positivity in pathological anatomy.